I am interested in all areas of contemporary normative political theory, with special interests in the following areas:

 - theories of social/distributive justice and equality

 - political theory of the welfare state, property-owning democracy, and liberal/democratic socialism

 My work currently focuses on

 - a book manuscript provisionally entitled "Justice and Egalitarian Relations".
-It develops a liberal relational egalitarian conception of social justice, requiring equal non-domination and avoidance of inegalitarian norms of social status, and explores its implications for a range of institutional and policy fields, such as democratic and welfare state institutions, and public health.
+It develops a liberal relational egalitarian conception of social justice, requiring equal non-domination and avoidance of inegalitarian norms of social status, and explores its implications for a range of institutional and policy fields, such as workplace regulation, and public health.

 - the value of social equality more broadly conceived.
 Part of this project has been a series of workshops on "Analysing Social Equality", co-convened with Emily McTernan, Martin O'Neill, and Fabian Schuppert.